sjkingo/fantail/README.md

 # fantail

-fantail is (yet another) static site generator written in Python.
+fantail is (yet another) static site generator written in pure-Python.

-See http://getfantail.io/ for a live example.
+It is fast, extensible and requires zero configuration to use.

 ## Why?